-How can I get the SGI Message Passing Toolkit (MPT) software to install on my machine?
+How can I get the MPT software to install on my machine?

-SGI MPT RPMs are included in the SGI Performance Suite releases.
-In addition, you can obtain SGI MPT RPMs from the following SGI Support website, under the Downloads link:
+MPT RPMs are included in the SGI Performance Suite releases.
+In addition, you can obtain MPT RPMs from the SGI Support website at http://support.sgi.com under "Downloads".

-http://support.sgi.com